 Have your kids conkers gone wrinkly?
-When autumn comes around my kids just can’t help collecting bucket loads of shiny horse chestnuts, but they start to loose some of their charm once the shrivels (as we like to call it) sets in.
+When autumn comes around my kids just can’t help collecting bucket loads of shiny horse chestnuts.
+However conkers start to lose some of their charm once the shrivels (as we like to call it) sets in.
 There are only so many games of conkers we can play, so, to avoid being buried alive by these puckered leftovers, we’ve found other ways to make use of them.
 One of our favourites is to turn them into Conker Comets…

 This was, hands down, the kids’ favourite conker activity, so I highly recommend giving it a go.
 They are really, really satisfying to throw, and look very pretty flying through the air!
-The kids say they look a bit like firework rockets so we’ve taken to doing it around the end of October/early November as a Bonfire Night craft.
-If you fancy making your own, this is how…

 Instructions: Wrapped Rockets

 Cut some long and narrow rectangles of crepe paper, tissue paper or cellophane (pretty!) – or alternately cut some lengths of crepe paper streamers.

 Place your rectangles in a pile, fanned out in a rough star shape – so just the top of each rectangle is overlapping on the pile.

 If your paper is different colours, bear in mind that the paper at the bottom will be on the outside of your comet tail, while the top piece will be in the middle